 - Check the actual total Price debited from the customer’s account.

-- Check the amount should be valid before payment.
+- Check that the amount is valid before payment.

-- Check the payment return policy should be predefined.
+- Check the payment return policy, which should be predefined.

 - Check the status of payment After the Customer Login.

-- Check the Thank you page or successful msg after Payment is made successfully.
+- Check the Thank you page or successful message after the payment is made successfully.